filzauploa/PojavLauncher_iOS-crackedPojav/README.md

 * Supports Forge, Fabric, OptiFine, and Quilt for you to customize the experience with supported mods.
 * Includes customizable on-screen controls, keyboard and mouse support, and game controller support.
 * Optimized for jailbroken and TrollStore devices to enable better capabilities.
-* Microsoft account and demo mode support for logging into Minecraft.
+* Disabled Demo mode and allowed to download versions without Microsoft account!
 * ...and much more!

 This repository contains the code for our iOS and iPadOS port of PojavLauncher.
-Looking for [Android?](https://github.com/PojavLauncherTeam/PojavLauncher)

-## Getting started with PojavLauncher
-The [PojavLauncher Website](https://pojavlauncherteam.github.io/INSTALL.html#ios) has extensive documentation on how to install, set up, and play!
-For those who wish to install quickly, here's the basics:
+I FUCK android!!!

 ### Requirements
 At the minimum, you'll need one of the following devices on **iOS 14.0** and later:
-- iPhone 6s and later
+- iPhone 6s
+- iPhone SE:)
 - iPad (5th generation) and later
 - iPad Air (2nd generation) and later
 - iPad mini (4th generation) and later